“In times of uncertainty and change, the need to inspire our next generation is more important than ever.”

 Our ambition remains the same: that every young person in the UK, wherever they live, whatever their parents/carers’ circumstances has the opportunity to hear first-hand about jobs and the world of work.
 We want our young people to become excited by learning and by their potential, to see the diversity of what is possible and to make informed decisions about their future.

-And we remain passionate about getting skilled and committed volunteers into school and college governance at a time when education needs strategic leadership the most, through our Inspiring Governance and Inspiring Further Education Governance services.
+And we remain passionate about getting skilled and committed volunteers into school and college governance at a time when education needs strategic leadership the most, through our Inspiring Governance service.
 We are also working hard with partners to diversify school governance through our joint Everyone on Board campaign.

 Working together, we can inspire and inform young people at this crucial time.
 We are incredibly grateful to all of you who have supported our efforts to help young people and look forward to continuing to work together to inspire the future at a time when they need it the most.